• MORE ABOUT THE SINGING CAB DRIVER THAN YOU EVER WANTED TO KNOW

 People often ask me, what happened to the band?
 Well, what happens to a lot of marriages?
 It’s a commitment thing.
 A lot of musicians say they want to be a rock star but few are willing to give up Monday night football or the other comforts of modern life to rehearse and be ready to take advantage of a break if and when one comes.
 Also, many of my band mates were ten or fifteen years younger than I and would eventually follow careers, get married, have children, buy houses.
 Nothing wrong with these things except they will inevitably take priority over dedication to showbiz.

 It isn’t easy working around six or seven people’s schedules and keeping them motivated when they aren’t even getting paid.
 Work them too hard, it stops being fun for some and they lose interest.
-I also lost a number to sexual involvement with each other.
+I also lost a number to involvement with each other.
 When one leaves so does the other.

 It’s not the end of the world.
 It’s just the end off us.